Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Results and Discussion

 \subsection{Supervised Results}

-For supervised experiments, we observe that fine-tuning models using \texttt{similarity} as a negative sampling strategy consistently improves the performance over the \texttt{topic} approach as well as the \texttt{random} selection baseline in both \emph{multilingual} and \emph{crosslingual} settings (Table~\ref{tab:supervised_success_at_10}).
-Among the two models, \texttt{multilingual-e5-large} provides the best overall results across all the strategies, showing an improvement of 0.94 and 4.96 S@10 points over \texttt{random} when using the \texttt{similarity} strategy in the multilingual and crosslingual setups, respectively.
-Although also the \texttt{topic} strategy outperforms the commonly employed \texttt{random} selection baseline~\citep{pikuliak-etal-2023-multilingual}, it still lags behind the \texttt{similarity} approach (0.25 and 0.38 S@10 points in the multilingual and crosslingual setups).
-The \texttt{similarity} sampling strategy therefore appears to be a viable approach for selecting hard negative examples for fine-tuning due to both stable performance improvements over the other methods and because it does not rely on the costly computation of topic clusters of the \texttt{topic} strategy to draw negative examples from (Section~\ref{sec:methodology}).
+For supervised experiments, we observe that fine-tuning the models using \texttt{similarity} as a negative sampling strategy consistently improves the MRR@10 performance over the \texttt{topic} approach as well as the \texttt{random} selection baseline in both \emph{multilingual} and \emph{crosslingual} settings (Table~\ref{tab:supervised_mrr}).
+This is further confirmed by S@10 scores (Table~\ref{tab:supervised_success_at_10} in Appendix~\ref{sec:appendix:additional}).
+Among the two models, \texttt{multilingual-e5-large} provides the best overall results across all strategies, showing an improvement of 1.45 and 5.31 MRR@10 points and 0.94 and 4.96 S@10 points over \texttt{random} when using the \texttt{similarity} strategy in multilingual and crosslingual setups, respectively.
+Although also the \texttt{topic} strategy outperforms the commonly employed \texttt{random} selection baseline~\citep{pikuliak-etal-2023-multilingual}, it still lags behind the \texttt{similarity} approach (by 0.41 and 0.54 MRR@10 points and 0.25 and 0.38 S@10 points in multilingual and crosslingual setups).
+The \texttt{similarity} sampling strategy therefore appears to be a viable approach for selecting hard negative examples for fine-tuning due to stable performance improvements over the other methods.
+Furthermore, it does not rely on the costly computation of topic clusters of the \texttt{topic} strategy to draw negative examples from (Section~\ref{sec:methodology}).